Tuesday, November 6, 2018

 However, it seems I've gotten away from what we actually did that day.

-For our experience in Mallorca, the main focus was La Seu, the magnificent Gothic Cathedral beside which the free shuttle bus stop is widely known.
+For our experience in Mallorca, the main focus was La Seu, the magnificent Gothic Cathedral that is widely known.

 Built on the site of a mosque from the time of the Moors, it's one of the tallest Roman Catholic Cathedrals in the world.
 As with many Spanish churches, it took centuries to build, beginning in 1229.